Mailman (City Letter Carrier)

 Best Rated

-Asked by Sparky66 almost 11 years ago
+Asked by P-Fever over 11 years ago

 Why does it take 3 days to get a package that arrived in the destination city at different zip code delivered to me at my zip code same in city